Dror Paley: Career

-Paley was among the first orthopedic surgeons to use the PRECICE intramedullary nail for cosmetic leg lengthening, as well as its second version (PRECICE 2).
+Paley was among the first orthopedic surgeons to use the PRECICE intramedullary nail for cosmetic leg lengthening as well as its second version (PRECICE 2).

 In 2013, Smith & Nephew released a new Modular Rail System for external fixation and limb deformity correction, in collaboration with Paley.

-As of 2014 Paley had developed around 100 surgical procedures to reconstruct limbs.
+Paley had developed around 100 surgical procedures for limb reconstruction as of 2014.

 Limb lengthening training

-Paley specializes in limb-Lengthening and limb-corrective surgeries (usually in the legs).
-According to his biography he has "performed more than 20,000 limb lengthening and reconstruction-related procedures" He was trained in Limb Lengthening by Gavriil Ilizarov who created the "Ilizarov method" of limb reconstruction more technically known as Distraction osteogenesis, where bone is separated from itself using an Ilizarov apparatus and regrows into the created gap over time.
-Paley is credited with bringing the Ilizarov method to the west and claims to have performed the first recorded Western attempt of it in April 1987.
+Paley specializes in limb-lengthening and limb-corrective surgeries (usually in the legs).
+He was trained in limb lengthening by Gavriil Ilizarov, who created the "Ilizarov method" of limb reconstruction, technically known as Distraction osteogenesis, where bone is separated from itself using an Ilizarov apparatus and regrows into the created gap over time.
+Paley is credited with bringing the Ilizarov method to the West and claims to have performed the first recorded Western attempt at it in April 1987.

-Books

 Personal life

-Paley lives in West Palm Beach.
-He is fluent in six languages and practices cycling, skiing and rock climbing.
+Paley lives in West Palm Beach with his wife Jennifer and stepson.
+He has three adult children.